-The Foundation offers its employees a Simplified Employee Pension Individual Retirement Arrangement IRA Plan (the Plan).
+The Foundation offered its employees a Simplified Employee Pension Individual Retirement Arrangement IRA Plan in 2020.
+Effective February 15, 2021, the Foundation offered a 403(b) retirement plan (the Plan).
 The Plan, available to all employees who meet the eligibility requirements, permits them to defer a portion of their salary until future years.

-Each eligible employee may choose the financial institution in which the Plan is held.
-An employee becomes eligible with at least one year of service and has worked more than 1,000 hours during that year.
-The Foundation makes a contribution to the Plan each year equal to 6 percent of the participant's compensation on or before October 15 of each year of eligibility.
-Contribution amounts are set by the Board of Directors and are subject to change.
-The Foundation contributed approximately \$3,000 and \$2,000 to the Plan on behalf of its employees during the years ended December 31, 2020 and 2019, respectively.
+Participation in the Plan is optional.
+An employee becomes eligible after 90 days of service.
+The Plan allows the Foundation to make a discretionary matching contribution up to 3 percent of the employee's salary.
+The Foundation contributed approximately \$4,000 and \$3,000 to the Plan on behalf of its employees during the years ended December 31, 2021 and 2020, respectively.